-- a.
-INTRODUCTION BACKGROUND: In all of the stories from John's Gospel, there is always an obvious and a more subtle interpretation available.
-The account of Lazarus is one of the most powerful passages in Scripture... it grabs your attention and you can almost feel the shock and awe of the incredulous observers as they witness this great event.
-This passage begs the question, "Why would it be important for John's readers to hear this story... or put a better way, why would the Spirit want this story revealed in this way?"
-We need to do some hermeneutical reconnaissance to better understand what was going on in the Christian community at the time before we can understand what the Spirit was saying to them near the end of the 1st century AD, and then to extrapolate what it means to us today. - i.
+- i.
 Expositor's Commentary says The account of the raising of Lazarus is the climactic sign in the Gospel of John.
 Each of Jesus' seven signs illustrates some particular aspect of his divine authority.
 They are called "signs" because they point to something beyond the event themselves.
 In most cases, these signs were followed by a confession of belief on the part of many of the spectators.
-This particular sign [of Lazarus] exemplifies Jesus' power over the last and most irresistible enemy of humanity - death.
-For this reason it is given a prominent place in John's Gospel.
+This particular sign [of Lazarus] exemplifies Jesus' power over the last and most irresistible enemy of humanity death.
+For this reason, it is given a prominent place in John's Gospel.
 It is also significant because it precipitated the decision of Jesus' enemies to finally decide to do away with Him.
 Something changed here and [as a result the Jewish leaders] conclude they must act.
 Furthermore, this episode contains a strong personal command to believe in Jesus in a crisis, when such belief would be most difficult.
-All that preceded this story in John's Gospel is preparatory [for this event]; all that follows it is the unfolding of a well-marked plot... revealing Jesus as the Author of Life and the Master over death.
+All that preceded this story in John's Gospel is preparatory [for this event]; all that follows it is the unfolding of a well-marked plot... revealing Jesus as the Author of Life and the Master over death. - ii.

-- ii.
 Historically, the events of which John is writing, actually took place in the early 30's AD.
 Later in AD 64 Emperor Nero burned much of Rome and blamed the Christians of arson.
 This launched the terrible persecution of Messianic Jews and Christians until AD 68.
 Many martyrs were killed during this time including Peter and Paul in Rome.
 By AD 70 the Temple in Jerusalem was completely destroyed as Jesus had predicted... not one stone left standing.
 When Emperor Domitian came to power in AD 86, he soon after claimed the title of "Lord and God" and demanded everyone address him accordingly under penalty of death for their refusal.
-Christians flatly refused to acknowledge him as Lord for they had One Lord being Jesus.
+Christians flatly refused to so acknowledge him for they had One Lord and God being Jesus.
 Domitian then launched another persecution of Christians including the region of the seven Churches listed in chapters 2 and 3 of the book of Revelation.
 It was at this time that the Apostle John was exiled to the Island of Patmos where he wrote Revelation. - iii.
-Into this context the Gospel of John was written in the early to mid 80's followed by Revelation written in the early to mid 90's.
+Into this context the Gospel of John was written in the early to mid-80's followed by Revelation written in the early to mid-90's.
 With so much turmoil going on in the Christian community, it is understandable why the Spirit through John would want to provide such a powerful message of consolation.
 It is generally accepted that the Spirit sought to console Christian's to stand firm in their faith in the face of any adversity and hold fast even to the point of death knowing that since Jesus was the Master of Life, death had lost its sting (1 Corinthians 15:55).